Monday, May 10, 2021

 καὶ αὐτός ἐστιν πρὸ πάντων καὶ τὰ πάντα ἐν αὐτῷ συνέστηκεν ~ Soli Deo Gloria

 Note: Click here for a list of the abbreviations used in the bibliographical citations.
-Outline. i.
-Prolegomena. ii.
-Defining Sola Script...
+Outline: i.
+Prolegomena.
+1. The Patristic Understa...